tlanettepollard/Scoot-Multipage-Website-TLP/codenotes.md

 ### 02/11/2023

 Hi, I'm back.
 I have been working on Scoot.
 I just haven't been writing my notes.
 Today I got stuck on how to change my Bootstrap accordion's default active text color.
 After searching (Thank you Google), I found the answer.
 It was more simple than I thought it was.
 I thought it would be more complicated based on reading the Bootstrap documents on their site.
 Glad that Google had a more simple fix.
+I got a reminder of how to use the Bootstrap Sass variables to change the color.

 Resources: -[How to change the accordion's color?](https://github.com/twbs/bootstrap/discussions/37229)